Instant Pot White Chicken Chili is a hearty, creamy, cheesy chicken chili made fast thanks to the Instant Pot.

-- Heat the Instant Pot by turning pressure cooker to the saute function, add in the oil, and allow to heat for a minute or two.
+- Heat the Instant Pot by turning the pressure cooker to the saute function, add in the oil, and allow to heat for a minute or two.

-- Add in oil, small onion, green chiles, cumin, and oregano and saute for 3-4 minutes, or until onion is softened.
+- To the oil, add the diced onion, green chiles, cumin, and oregano and saute for 3-4 minutes, or until onion is softened.
 Add in garlic and saute for 1 minute longer.
-Turn Instant Pot OFF.
+Turn the Instant Pot OFF.

-- Pour in the chicken stock and scrape off any browned bits on bottom of Instant Pot.
+- Pour in ½ cup of the broth/stock and scrape off any browned bits on the bottom of Instant Pot.

 - Add the remaining broth to the inner pot, along with the canned or cooked white beans and salt.
-Nestle chicken into liquid.
+Nestle the chicken into the liquid.

-- Close Instant Pot and be sure vent knob is sealed.
+- Close the Instant Pot and be sure the vent knob is sealed.

 - Cook on HIGH pressure for 15 minutes if the chicken is fresh, 20 minutes if the chicken is frozen.

-- Once cook time elapses, let the pressure release for at least 20 minutes.
+- Once the cooking time elapses, let the pressure release for at least 15 minutes.

 - Once the pressure has been released, remove the chicken from the inner pot to a cutting board and let rest for a few minutes, before shredding with 2 forks or chopping into bite-sized pieces.

 - Remove about 2 cups of the cooking liquid (it is okay if there are beans in the liquid) from the inner pot and place it into a blender.
 Add the softened cream cheese to the blender.
 Blend until well combined, being sure to leave the vent on the blender lid partially open to let the steam escape while blending.